ameya1252/5173_HW3/README.md

 # Retina Blood Vessel Segmentation using U-Net

-This repository is part of the homework assignment for a deep learning course, focusing on medical image segmentation.
+This repository is part of a personal project, focusing on medical image segmentation.
 Specifically, it implements the U-Net architecture in Python using TensorFlow or PyTorch to segment retinal blood vessels from fundus images.

 ## Repository Contents